Law Society Tribunal Rules of Practice and Procedure

 - the moving party must file a draft of the order sought and any consents.

-9.2 (1) Subject to Rule2(2), a party or the party’s representative may attend an in-person appearance by telephone or electronically on request.
+9.2 (1) Subject to Rule2(2), a party or the party’s representative may attend an in-person appearance by telephone or by videoconference on request.

 (2) A witness giving oral evidence and a representative or self-represented party examining a witness must attend an in-person appearance in person, unless the other party consents or the Tribunal gives leave.

-(3) The panel assigned to a written appearance may convert the appearance to an electronic or in-person appearance and the panel assigned to an electronic appearance may convert the appearance to an in-person appearance.
+9.3 The panel assigned to an appearance may convert the appearance to a telephone, a videoconference, an in-writing or an in-person appearance from the manner of appearance otherwise directed.

 9.4 (1) A proceeding shall be conducted in English, French, or both English and French, at the choice of the licensee or licence applicant.